answerqu/python_DL/README.md

 			 https://www.kaggle.com/mlg-ulb/creditcardfraud
 3. Unfinished notebook of oil price prediction based on twitter news.
 Language: RUS.

-	What to do: apply some RNN.
+	What to do: improve RNN or apply better one.